Banogrono/Binary2Decimal/README.md

 ***

 This is a very simple binary to decimal converter.
-It lacks any countermeasures against feeding it with a non binary number, and therefore cousing a crash.
-But it works.
+Made as a exercise. https://github.com/florinpop17/app-ideas/blob/master/Projects/1-Beginner/Bin2Dec-App.md

 ***